davidsbatista/davidsbatista.net/_posts/2018-10-21-Neural-NER-Systems.md

 ### __Architecture__

-The authors propose a hybrid model combining bi-directional LSTMs with a CNNs that learns both character- and word-level features.
+The authors propose a hybrid model combining bi-directional LSTMs with CNNs which learns both character- and word-level features.
 The proposed system uses words-embeddings, additional hand-crafted word features, and CNN-extracted character-level features.
-These extracted features of each word are fed into a bidirectional-LSTM.
+All these extracted features, for each word, are fed into a bidirectional-LSTM.

 <figure>
   <img style="width: 42.5%; height: 42.5%" src="/assets/images/2018-10-21-CNN-Char-Embeddings.png">